emilyriehl/yoneda/src/hott/07-propositions.rzk.md

   : inhabited-implies-contractible A
   := \a -> (a, AhasAllEltsEqual a)

-#def inhabited-implies-contractible-implies-if-inhabited-then-final-proj-is-embedding
+#def inhabited-implies-contractible-implies-if-inhabited-then-terminal-map-is-embedding
   (A : U)
   (c : inhabited-implies-contractible A)
-  : A -> (final-proj-is-embedding A)
+  : A -> (terminal-map-is-embedding A)
   := \x ->
-  (equivalence-is-embedding A Unit (final-projection A)
+  (equivalence-is-embedding A Unit (terminal-map A)
-      (contr-implies-final-proj-is-equiv A (c x))
+      (contr-implies-terminal-map-is-equiv A (c x))
   )

-#def inhabited-implies-contractible-implies-final-proj-is-embedding
+#def inhabited-implies-contractible-implies-terminal-map-is-embedding
   (A : U)
   (c : inhabited-implies-contractible A)
-  : (final-proj-is-embedding A)
+  : (terminal-map-is-embedding A)
   :=
-  (inhabited-emb-implies-emb A Unit (final-projection A)
+  (inhabited-emb-implies-emb A Unit (terminal-map A)
-    (inhabited-implies-contractible-implies-if-inhabited-then-final-proj-is-embedding A c)
+    (inhabited-implies-contractible-implies-if-inhabited-then-terminal-map-is-embedding A c)
   )

-#def final-proj-is-embedding-implies-proposition
+#def terminal-map-is-embedding-implies-proposition
   (A : U)
-  (f : final-proj-is-embedding A)
+  (f : terminal-map-is-embedding A)
-  : isProp A
+  : is-prop A
-  := \x -> \y -> (isEquiv-toContr-isContr (x = y) (unit = unit) ((ap A Unit x y (final-projection A)), (f x y)) (path-types-of-Unit-are-contractible unit unit))
+  := \x -> \y -> (is-equiv-toContr-is-contr (x = y) (unit = unit) ((ap A Unit x y (terminal-map A)), (f x y)) (path-types-of-Unit-are-contractible unit unit))

 #def contractible-if-inhabited-implies-proposition
   (A : U)
   (c : inhabited-implies-contractible A)
-  : isProp A
+  : is-prop A
-  := (final-proj-is-embedding-implies-proposition A (inhabited-implies-contractible-implies-final-proj-is-embedding A c))
+  := (terminal-map-is-embedding-implies-proposition A (inhabited-implies-contractible-implies-terminal-map-is-embedding A c))

 ```